QCD thermalization: Ab initio approaches and interdisciplinary connections: Far-from-equilibrium gluon and quark production: From plasma instabilities to non-thermal attractors

 Both relativistic and non-relativistic scalar theories can show the same infrared scaling and condensation properties~\cite{Orioli:2015dxa}.
-This is true even for the anisotropic dynamics of relativistic scalars with longitudinal expansion along the $z$-direction; this is of course relevant in the context of heavy-ion collisions, which shows a very similar behavior~\cite{Berges:2015ixa}.
+This is true even for the anisotropic dynamics of relativistic scalars with longitudinal expansion along the $z$-direction; the latter geometry is relevant in the context of heavy-ion collisions, and scalar and gauge theories show very similar behaviors for higher momenta in this case~\cite{Berges:2015ixa}.
 Because of the strong enhancement in the overoccupied infrared regime, the low momentum modes exhibit essentially isotropic properties despite longitudinal expansion.

-A remarkable development in this regard is that table-top experiments with ultracold quantum gases have discovered universal transport processes towards the infrared starting from initial overoccupation of bosonic excitations of trapped atoms~\cite{Prufer:2018hto,Erne:2018gmz}, similar to the QCD case.
+A remarkable development in this regard is that table-top experiments with ultracold quantum gases have discovered universal transport processes toward the infrared starting from initial overoccupation of bosonic excitations of trapped atoms~\cite{Prufer:2018hto,Erne:2018gmz}, which is similar to the case discussed here.
 This is discussed further in Sec.~\ref{sec:interdisciplinary}.